 Then, to make this cake EXTRA chocolatey, we mix in melted Hu Kitchen Gems!
 They’re truly the best, creamiest chocolate ever and made with the simplest paleo-friendly ingredients.
 We mix the batter all together and bake it until set.
 I used three 6-inch pans for a smaller three-layer cake, but two 8-inch pans also work well for a two-layer cake.

-And getting back to those Hu Kitchen Gems…let’s talk about the frosting.
-Just TWO ingredients:
+Getting back to those Hu Kitchen Gems…let’s talk about the frosting.
+This luscious chocolate ganache frosting needs just TWO ingredients: